 Those who are looking for an Uluru map will find there are many options.
 They can be bought in shops or online, but can also be found for free.
 Hotels in Yulara and Alice Springs give simple maps out to guests, as do tourist offices in these areas.
 Those who forget can even pick one up at the Uluru Culture Centre within the national park.

 Alternately, tourists with internet access can simply go to Google and pull up a map of Uluru for free.
 These will zoom right in, displaying road numbers as well as footpaths and points of interest.

-For those taking tours of Uluru National Park, the guides generally supply an Uluru map, including Kata Tjuta.
+For those taking tours of Uluru National Park, the guides generally supply an Uluru map, including Kata Tjuta and Kings Canyon.
 The Culture Centre at the southern end of Uluru is the last resort, although in reality a map isn’t always needed as it’s all pretty straightforward once you arrive.